lcm-proj/lcm/docs/content/tutorial-python.md

 lc = lcm.LCM()
 \endcode

-The primary communications functionality is contained in the <a href="http://lcm.googlecode.com/svn/www/reference/lcm-python/lcm.LCM-class.html">lcm.LCM</a> class.
+The primary communications functionality is contained in the [lcm.LCM](python/lcm.LCM-class.html) class.
 The constructor initializes communications resources, and has a single optional argument.
 If no argument is given, as above, then the LCM instance is initialized to